nodecosmos/nodecosmos_server/charybdis/README.md

 PRIMARY KEY (email, id)
   ```

+📝 As a rule of thumb, it's best if we wrap fields in option if they are not part of primary key as
+otherwise null values will result in serialization error.

 ## Automatic migration with `charybdis_cmd/migrate`:
 <a name="automatic-migration"></a>
-Smart migration tool that enables you to migrate your models to database without need to write migrations by hand.
+Smart migration tool that enables automatic migration to database without need to write migrations by hand.
 It expects `src/models` files and generates migrations based on differences between model definitions and database.

 It supports following operations: